Meet WSP

 Humanities, Spanish

-Sarah Jane is a PhD candidate in Feminist Studies with an Emphasis in Environment and Society at the University of California, Santa Barbara and is working on her Waldorf High School Teacher Diploma at the Center for Anthroposophy in New Hampshire.
+Sarah Jane holds a PhD in Feminist Studies from University of California, Santa Barbara and her Waldorf High School Teacher Diploma from the Center for Anthroposophy in New Hampshire.
 She earned her BA from the University of California, Berkeley where she studied abroad at the Complutense University of Madrid.
 Sarah Jane’s love for the Spanish culture and language lead her to pursue a Joint Erasmus Mundus Master’s Degree at the University of Granada, Spain and Utrecht University, The Netherlands respectively.
 Sarah Jane’s interdisciplinary humanities background combines her passion and dedication to social justice, environmental stewardship, and her love of the visual and language arts.
 When she is not running around after her twins, she enjoys going to the ballet, traveling, baking and reading in both Spanish and English.

 JenniferJennifer Staub (she/her)